-Aircraft's nose must break towards the pilot in a positive snap. figure an HZ.
+Aircraft's nose must break towards the pilot in a positive snap. change, the aircraft must be seen to yaw, initiating a stall of one wing and the rapid onset of autorotation.
+If the judge considers that a proper snap has not been initiated, then he must mark the figure an HZ.
 Provided the snap initiation criteria are satisfied, any roll that is observed before the autorotation starts must be downgraded by one (1) point per five (5) degrees of roll.